Bhagalpur is renowned worldwide for its silk

-The city was also a great center of learning.
+of the world.
+It is spoken by more than 30 million of Indians and around 50 million people worldwide.
+The city was also a great centre of learning.
 This is evident from the ruins of the ancient Vikramshila

 University, which is located 44 km east of Bhagalpur.

-Geography of Bhagalpur
+Location of Bhagalpur

 .
-The plain on which the city is located is very fertile and is conducive for the growth of plants an crops.
+The plain on which the city is located is very fertile and is conducive for the growth of plants and crops

 History of Bhagalpur

 kingdom of Anga.
-In the later times it was included in the powerful Hindu kingdom of Magadha or Behar, and in the 7th century, it became an independent state.
-And afterwards became the Mahommedan kingdom of Gaur, and was subsequently subjugated by Akbar, who declared it to be a part of the Delhi empire.
+In the later times, it was included in the powerful Hindu kingdom of Magadha or Behar, and in the 7th century, it became an independent state.
+And afterwards became the Mahommedan kingdom of Gaur, and was subsequently subjugated by Akbar, who declared it to be a part of the Delhi Empire.
 In 1765, it was passed to the East India Company by Emperor Shah Alam.